jescriu/application-schemas/IKB_INSPIRE_XML_schemas_page/README.md

 ## INSPIRE XML schema repository - Content

 ### Last version of XML schemas endorsed by MIG
-**The last version of INSPIRE XML schemas endorsed by the Maintenance and Implementation Group (MIG) are available in the repository at https://inspire.ec.europa.eu/schemas/*folder*/** , where *folder* corresponds to an specific application schema abbreviated name.
+**The last version of INSPIRE XML schemas endorsed by the Maintenance and Implementation Group (MIG) are available in the repository at https://inspire.ec.europa.eu/schemas/**.
+Each specific application schema is effectively placed within their corresponding first level folder (named using the application schema abbreviated name).

-Validation against the set of endorsed XML schemas using the [INSPIRE Reference Validator](https://inspire.ec.europa.eu/validator) help data providers, solution providers and national coordinators to check whether data sets, network services and metadata meet the requirements defined in the INSPIRE Technical Guidelines.
+Validation against the set of endorsed XML schemas using the [INSPIRE Reference Validator](https://inspire.ec.europa.eu/validator) helps data providers, solution providers and national coordinators to check whether data sets meet the requirements defined in the INSPIRE Technical Guidelines.
+The validator also performs this check for network services and metadata.

 ### Deprecated XML schemas
 **Older versions of XML schemas**, which are no longer considered valid INSPIRE XML schemas but that were endorsed at a certain point in the past, **are available under the https://inspire.ec.europa.eu/schemas/deprecated/ folder of the repository**.
-The structure used within this special folder for deprecated XML schemas follows the same rules explained above for the structure of folders and sub-folders.
+The structure used within this special folder for deprecated XML schemas follows the same structure of folders and sub-folders explained above.

 ### Additional contents
 TO BE CONSIDERED - TEXT INCLUDED BY HEIDI AT https://github.com/INSPIRE-MIF/application-schemas#readme [